Serge Chapleau: Honours and publications

-For more than two decades Serge Chapleau has been a finalist at the National Newspaper Awards of the Canadian Association of Newspapers in the Editorial Cartooning category; to date he has won the award on seven separate occasions.
+For more than two decades Chapleau has been a finalist at the National Newspaper Awards of the Canadian Association of Newspapers in the Editorial Cartooning category; to date he has won the award on seven separate occasions.

 Since 1993, Éditions du Boréal has published an annual collection of his best caricatures, L'année Chapleau.

 From May 22, 1997, to September 20, 1998, the Musée McCord presented an exhibit on the works of Chapleau Aislin, Aislin & Chapleau Caricatures.

 He was named a Member of the Order of Canada in 2015.